-There’s the rub.
-What we presuppose, what we know before we reason – what we know even before we begin to use language – these items of knowledge belong to an order of truth that lies at the fountainhead of the river of logic, and not at its mouth.
+And there’s the rub.
+What we presuppose, what we know before we reason – what we know even before we begin to speak – are items of knowledge that belong to an order of truth that lies at the fountainhead of the river of logic, and not at its mouth.
 Logic, like mathematical operations, can run hot like a car with accelerator floored but gears unengaged, and only go somewhere when prediscursive, fontal intuitions have been activated.
 Symbolic logic and practical math, turned loose from mooring in principles, have found their deracinated incarnation in the modern computer – famously indifferent to emotion, meaning and value.

 In the economic sphere it has its correlate in the paramountcy of the dollar, that crudely calculable measure of pure quantity – where the production of genuine wealth takes second seat to the “making” of money.
 This last is measured, rather ominously, by the multiplication of the symbol for zero, “0” – that primordial cipher signifying nothing.

-Knowledge has been so thoroughly instrumentalized in our modern world – made a slave to technology and deprived of reference to any object of intrinsic value – its principle manifestation has become that of a product destined to be put to work.
+Knowledge has been so thoroughly instrumentalized in our modern world, and made a slave to technology, deprived of reference to any object of intrinsic value, its principle manifestation has become that of a product destined to be put to work.
 The university I work at unabashedly proclaims its finality to lie in the “production of knowledge” – that is, to be a sort of cognitive factory.
 There is no mention of truth, the formation of character, the communication of enduring values or the appropriation of a proven tradition.